 Some children hope to grow up to be firemen, policemen, or astronauts.
 Some believe that being a pirate will be an acceptable vocation given a shift in global markets.
 Others altogether see a future in pinball wizardry.
 And then still others grow up and realize they can become homunculi.

 In the past three posts on this blog—Metaphor, metaphor!
-Wherefore art thou, Metaphor? and When AT&T asked us to ‘Reach out and touch someone’, did they mean that literally? and Race, language, black holes—I have argued that language can reveal more about how we think and in particular how we think about ourselves than is customarily believed.
+Wherefore art thou, Metaphor? and and Race, language, black holes—I have argued that language can reveal more about how we think and in particular how we think about ourselves than is customarily believed.
 Homunculi (the plural of homunculus) provide an interesting example in philosophical and psychological discourse as to how we characterize ourselves.

 A homunculus is essentially ‘a little man’ inside you, the agent behind your actions, the decider behind your decisions, the see-er behind your sight.
 Think of the so-called Cartesian theater inside your mind.
 All of your thoughts enter stage right, perform, and exit stage left.
 But who’s doing the seeing, considering, evaluating, etc. of these thoughts if they’re inside you?
 Not you!
 It’s the homunculus inside you, of course, who is the audience to this private mental show.
 The problem with homunculi is not so much their presence (as something inside you making decisions) as the fact that you need a homunculus inside a homunculus ad infinitum.
 Each smaller homunculus does the seeing, considering, evaluating for the previous one, but no matter how small you get, you need another homunculus.
 After all, who’s inside the homunculus’ head but another homunculus?